Sacred Way: Mythos of Eleusis

 The sacred rites of Demeter were performed in Eleusis in Ancient Greece beginning as far back as the 15th Century BCE, according to some sources.
 According to the Homeric Hymns of the Archaic period, Demeter stopped at Eleusis during her quest for Persephone.
 The story describes how Demeter, persuaded to stay at the palace of Eleusis by its prince, Celeus, was given the task of raising Celeus's son Demophon.
-When she is discovered to be a Goddess by the queen Metaneira after trying in vain to make Demophon immortal, she instructed the Eluesinians to build a temple for her.
+When she is discovered to be a Goddess by the queen Metaneira after trying in vain to make Demophon immortal, she instructed the Eleusinians to build a temple for her.
 Upon later finding Persephone, she taught the leaders of Eleusis how to perform her rites.

 Unlike many of the cults in the Ancient Greek world, the cult of Demeter kept its rites a secret except for a chosen few, thus warranting the name the Eleusinian Mysteries.
 While at first the cult of Demeter remained small, it eventually grew quite large after Eleusis was incorporated into Athens during the Archaic period.
 After some time, it drew crowds from thousands of people around Greece, and even leaders like Peisistratos, Pericles, Hadrian, and Antoninus Pius all came to erect monuments at Eleusis.
 In addition, the rites became so important to the Greeks that until Roman rule, the Sacred Way remained the only road in central Greece.